 - The touristic places become desolate and a little bit sad.
 But if you are looking for tranquillity and silence you like them anyway (especially Cinque Terre becomes peaceful and quiet 😉

-- Did you like the text?
+- Did you like the post?
 I will be glad if we stay in touch!
 You can like That’s Liguria! on Facebook !
 Every day you will find new photos, inspirations and interesting information 😉